Deed Of Conveyance: Everything You Need To Know

 The deed of conveyance also provides written, legal evidence that the title of your home has been transferred from your home’s former owners to you.
 Finally, it contains key information about your home – such as its property lines – and the basic information about you and the sellers.

-What A Deed Of Conveyance Contains
+Deed Of Conveyance Example

 A deed of conveyance typically includes the names of both the buyers and sellers and their addresses.
 The deed will also include information about the home being transferred, such as its property lines.
 The results of a title search – showing that the new owners have clean title – will also be included in the deed.